GabeALopez/GabeALopez.github.io/content/posts/automation-mindset-a-how-to.md

 If you haven’t caught the theme yet:
 **If something is repetitive and consistent, you can probably automate it.**

 Start noticing the time-sucking tasks in your day.
-The stuff that makes you roll your eyes.
+The stuff that makes you want to quit because it is so repetitive.
 Then ask yourself how a script could take that load off your plate.

 Even if you’re not a coder (yet), just understanding how APIs and web scraping work will set you up for success.
 Learn to see the patterns—and the pain points—and automation will naturally follow.

+Want to see how I actually wrote the script?
+I’ll be making a follow-up post that dives into the technical side.